Research in Art History and Curatorial Studies

 Additionally, I wrote a paper analyzing works from all election cycles reaching from 2016 to Nixon.
 The paper revealed trends not only in art, but also in politics; through multiple case studies I discussed the ways in which artists and creative agents have approached political issues and described how they have chosen to agree or disagree.
 The research conducted for this paper allowed me to craft a theme for the 2017 UMass Dartmouth Art History Annual Undergraduate Symposium: Art and Activism.
 In my capacity as the President of the Art History Club, I was responsible for organizing this year’s symposium, which required coming up with a theme.

-The research grant from the OUR also enabled me to advance my career goals by enabling my extra-curricular activities in the Department of Art History and I am grateful for that.
+The research grant from the OUR also allowed me to advance my career goals by enabling my extra-curricular activities in the Department of Art History and I am grateful for that.
 The funding facilitated a professional exhibition with ample publicity.
 It also provided support for my research at key libraries in the greater Boston area.
 I intend to attend graduate school in curatorial and museum studies.
 Eventually, I’d like to pursue a career in curation, featuring the works of artists who focus on challenging social and political issues.